On a general concept of a Hausdorff-type operator

 for some point $x'=x'(x,u,r)\in \frak{S}$\footnote{In fact, $k(u)$ depends on $A(u)$.}. \end{definition}

-{\bf Remark 1.} Let $\Omega$ be a $\sigma$-compact quasi-metric space with Radon measure $\mu$.
-If $\frak{S}=G$ is a (finite dimensional real or complex) connected Lie group with left invariant Riemann metric $\rho$, then every automorphism $A\in \mathrm{Aut}(G)$ is Lipschitz and $\mathrm{Aut}(G)$ agrees with $\rho$ by \cite[Lemma 2.6]{Lie}.
+\begin{remark} {\rm Let $\Omega$ be a $\sigma$-compact quasi-metric space with Radon measure $\mu$.
+If $\frak{S}=G$ is a (finite dimensional real or complex) connected Lie group with (left or right) invariant Riemann metric $\rho$, then every automorphism $A\in \mathrm{Aut}(G)$ is Lipschitz and $\mathrm{Aut}(G)$ agrees with $\rho$ by \cite[Lemma 2.6]{Lie}. } \end{remark}